 (d) an acquisition by one member of a family from another member of the family of an interest in an entity, if landholder duty is chargeable.

-(2) A transaction referred to in subsection (1)(a) is not a “relevant reconstruction transaction” if, immediately before the transaction, the dutiable property is held, or the transaction results in the property being held, subject to a discretionary trust.
+(2) A transaction referred to in subsection (1)(a) is not a relevant reconstruction transaction if, immediately before the transaction, the dutiable property is held, or the transaction results in the property being held, subject to a discretionary trust.

-(3) A transfer referred to in subsection (1)(b) is not a “relevant reconstruction transaction” if, immediately before or immediately after the transfer, the vehicle is held subject to a discretionary trust.
+(3) A transfer referred to in subsection (1)(b) is not a relevant reconstruction transaction if, immediately before or immediately after the transfer, the vehicle is held subject to a discretionary trust.

-(4) An acquisition referred to in subsection (1)(c) or (d) is not a “relevant reconstruction transaction” if, immediately before the acquisition, the interest is held, or the acquisition results in the interest being held, subject to a discretionary trust.
+(4) An acquisition referred to in subsection (1)(c) or (d) is not a relevant reconstruction transaction if, immediately before the acquisition, the interest is held, or the acquisition results in the interest being held, subject to a discretionary trust.

 261. Pre-determining certain questions